The Bottom Line: What Will My B-Model Cost?

 Engine mounts are available for listed engines, and B-Model cowlings are designed to fit all of them!
 FWF installation instructions and support are available from Sonex for AeroVee and Jabiru engines, UL Power installation support is available from UL Power North America, and there are vast resources available worldwide for Rotax support.

-The Xenos motorglider has been developed over a period of years by Sonex Aircraft, LLC and the progress of Xenos development, including Wing Load Test Documentation, has been preserved in this archive.
+The Xenos motorglider has been developed over a period of years by Sonex, LLC and the progress of Xenos development, including Wing Load Test Documentation, has been preserved in this archive.

 The B-Models first began development in the Sonex Aircraft Hornets' Nest R&D Center in the Fall of 2015 and the B-Model Sonex and Waiex aircraft were announced in February 2016 with the B-Model Xenos being announced in January, 2017.
 See the B-Model News & Development Archive for all the developments along the way and any recent B-Model news!